Differential Bundles in Commutative Algebra and Algebraic Geometry: Introduction

 Even more promising than the results themselves is what future results and ideas they can lead to.
 As described above, in any tangent category one can define and prove results about connections on such bundles; again, when applied to the tangent category of smooth manifolds, this recreates the usual notion.
 But now via tangent categories, we get a notion of connection on modules - what do these look like?
 What examples of them are there?
 Do they recreate existing notions of connections in algebraic geometry?
 We hope to explore these questions in future work (Section \ref{sec:future_work}), and continue to use these ideas to bridge the gap between differential geometry and algebraic geometry.

-\paragraph{Outline:} In section \ref{sec:tan_cats}, we review the definition of tangent categories and explore some of their basic examples and theory.
-We also explicitly describe the tangent structure of the category of (affine) schemes, which as noted above, has not previously been given.
-In section \ref{sec:diff_bundles}, we recall the theory of differential bundles in tangent categories, and review MacAdam's characterization of differential bundles in the tangent category of smooth manifolds \cite{macadam2021vector}.
+\paragraph{Outline:} In Section \ref{sec:tan_cats}, we briefly review the definition of tangent categories and differential bundles.
+We also review MacAdam's characterization of differential bundles in the tangent category of smooth manifolds \cite{macadam2021vector}.
 In Section \ref{sec:diff_bundles_cring}, we give our first major result: a characterization of differential bundles in the tangent category of commutative rings.
-Section \ref{diff_bundles_cringOp} contains our most important results: characterizations of differential bundles in the tangent categories of affine schemes and schemes.
+Section \ref{diff_bundles_cringOp} contains our most important results: characterizations of differential bundles in the tangent categories of (affine) schemes.
 As mentioned above, as far as we know, these results provide new characterizations of the opposites of categories of (quasicoherent sheaves of) modules.
 Lastly, in Section \ref{sec:future_work}, we describe future work that we hope to pursue that builds on the ideas presented in this paper.

-\paragraph{Conventions:} We assume the reader is familiar with the basic notions of category theory such as categories, opposite categories, functors, natural transformations, and (co)limits like (co)products, pullbacks, pushouts, terminal/initial objects, etc. In an arbitrary category, we denote identity maps as ${1_A: A \to A}$, and we use the classical notation for composition, $g \circ f$, as opposed to diagrammatic order which was used in other papers on tangent categories (such as in \cite{cockett2014differential,cockett2018differential} for example).
-For pullbacks and products (which recall are specific kinds of pullbacks), we use $\pi_j$ for the projections and $\langle -,- \rangle$ for the pairing operation which is induced by the universal property.
+\paragraph{Conventions:} In an arbitrary category, we denote identity maps as ${1_A: A \to A}$, and we use the classical notation for composition, $g \circ f$, as opposed to diagrammatic order which was used in other papers on tangent categories (such as in \cite{cockett2014differential,cockett2018differential} for example).
+For pullbacks and products, we use $\pi_j$ for the projections and $\langle -,- \rangle$ for the pairing operation which is induced by the universal property.
+By a commutative ring, we mean a commutative, unital, and associative ring.
+For a commutative ring $R$ and $a,b \in R$, we denote the addition by $a+b$, the zero by $0 \in R$, the negation by $-a$, the multiplication by $ab$, and the unit by $1 \in R$.
+By a an $R$-module we mean a left $R$-module.
+For an $R$-module $M$, $a \in R$ and $m \in M$, we denote the action by $a \cdot m$ (unless otherwise specified).